Spotify latest tech name to cut jobs, axes 6% of workforce

 “I hoped to sustain the strong tailwinds from the pandemic and believed that our broad global business and lower risk to the impact of a slowdown in ads would insulate us.
 In hindsight, I was too ambitious in investing ahead of our revenue growth,” Ek said.

-He said that’s why the company is cutting its global workforce by about 6%, without giving a specific number of job losses.
-Spotify reported in its latest annual report that it had about 6,600 employees, which implies that 400 jobs are being axed.
+He said that’s why the company is cutting its global workforce by about 6%.
+Ek didn’t give an actual number of job losses but a company spokesman said it’s 600, based on 9,808 employees listed in its latest quarterly report.

 “I take full accountability for the moves that got us here today,” Ek said.